 When applying online it can be confusing to select the correct visa type.
 To help you, when you are completing the page 'You are applying for Yourself' under 'Select Visa Type' choose the following:

 |Visa Type||Special Visitor|

 |Visa Sub Type||(Special) Student visitor, up to 6 months|

-You must be able to prove you have enough money to support yourself while in the UK, including your tuition fees, accommodation, living expensive and your return/onward travel.
+- You must be able to prove you have enough money to support yourself while in the UK, including your tuition fees, accommodation, living expenses and your return/onward travel.